italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 In this scenario the Relying Party MUST provide the URL where the signed presentation Request Object is available for download.

 Depending on whether the User is using a mobile device or a workstation, the Relying Party MUST support the following remote flows:

 * **Same Device**, the Relying Party MUST provide a HTTP redirect (302) location to the Wallet Instance;
 * **Cross Device**, the Relying Party MUST provide a QR Code which the User frames with the Wallet Instance.

-Once the Wallet Instance establishes the trust with the Relying Party, the User gives the consent for the disclosure of the Digital Credentials, in the form of a Verifiable Presentation.
+Once the Wallet Instance establishes the trust with the Relying Party and evaluates the request, the User gives the consent for the disclosure of the Digital Credentials, in the form of a Verifiable Presentation.

 Below a sequence diagram that summarizes the interactions between all the involved parties.